The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Can save a maximum of only 30 contacts

-Summary:Health and Safety Features
+Our Hands-on Experience:Health and Safety Features

 I found that the Remote Manage feature works much like the GrandPad’s family administrator system, where family members can remotely manage the phone’s settings via a mobile app.
 I was able to remotely add or delete contacts, check the phone’s battery life, send reminders, track the phone’s location, and even set specific hours when calls can be placed.
-This last feature is particularly useful for those with a loved one who struggles with “sundowning” or tends to feel most confused during certain times of day or night.
+This last feature is particularly useful for people with a loved one who struggles with sundowning or tends to feel most confused during certain times of day or night.

-» Helpful Resource: Alzheimer's Association helpline
+» Helpful Resource: Alzheimer’s Association Helpline

 Battery Life

 To make the phone a good fit for seniors who are more likely to forget to charge their phone from time to time, the RAZ Memory Cell Phone boasts a long-lasting battery.
 It can last for up to five days in standby mode, which is better than the Jitterbug Flip2 or Smart4.
 Additionally, it is designed to last with heavy use.
-This is partly because there simply aren’t that many things you can do with the phone.
-I tested out the battery life by making several calls throughout the day.
+That’s partly because there simply aren’t that many things you can do with the phone.
+I tested the battery life by making several calls throughout the day.
 I didn’t receive a low-battery notification until late in the evening!
 When the phone hit 20 percent battery life, it automatically sent a text alert to my contacts.
-I’m a big fan of this feature, as it allows loved ones to check in and remind the user to charge the phone if they forget.
+I’m a big fan of this feature, because it allows loved ones to check in and remind the user to charge the phone if they forget.

 Camera Quality